dariommr/scripts/README.md

                         Specify the custom fields file
 ```
 **Note:** This script uses the module `deepdiff`, so it is needed to install the module before using it: `pip install deepdiff`

+## Tool to dump all Wazuh Indices in Elasticsearch to JSON: elastic-dump.sh